zdiyax/book-shop-web/readme.md

 ### Prerequisites

 Series of software you need:
-* IDE (IntelliJ IDEA preferred)
+* IDE
-* PostgreSQL (9.4 is used)
+* postgresql
 * JDK (1.8)
 * Maven 3.*

 ### Install and run the project

-A step by step series of examples that tell you have to get a development env running
+A step by step series of examples to tell you have to get a development env running

 1. Download/clone the project
 2. Prepare the database ([schema](http://dbdesigner.net/designer/schema/61369) ):